malmostad/wag/pages/getting_started.md

 ## Optimize Your Own Assets
 Your own stylesheets and JavaScript code must be contcatenated into single files and then minified.
 If your application has files for older versions of Internet Explorer, include them in conditional comments.

-Served your assets with gzip/deflate compression from the web server with http cache headers optimized.
+Serve your assets with gzip/deflate compression from the web server with http caching headers optimized.

 If you're using AMD loading of assets, all individual files must be minified and you need to optimize the balance beween the number of http request and the size of the files.

 ## The Masthead
 The masthead, seen at the top of this page, is automaticaly included on every intranet page when you use the global assets.
 The `margin-top` on the `body` of your application must leave room for the masthead that has a fixed position on wider viewports.
+TODO: on all sizes?

 The masthead is responsive and you must set the `viewport` meta tag in your application for it to work (see above).